Ankr-network/ankr-docs/README.md

 ### Build

-To generate static content in the `build` directory, run `yarn build`.
+If you need to, generate static content in the `build` directory running `yarn build`.

 You can then serve the content using any static contents hosting service.

-### Deployment
+### Deploy

 To deploy:
 1. Navigate to the Actions tab on the repo page.